DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 1. Make drive shareable - complete steps 1-3 in [this guide](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c)
 1. Setup Docker by typing this in the command line in the exercise folder (this one)
  1. ```docker build -t munkai/pytorch:cpu -f Dockerfile.cpu .```
-1. Make sure that `jupyter_run.sh` has Unix style line endings (git has probaly made it Windos style when you downloaded.
+1. Make sure that `jupyter_run.sh` has Unix style line endings (git has probably made it Windows style when you downloaded.
 Text editors like Sublime can change that).
 1. Run Docker (change command to match your setup)
  1. ```docker run -v c:/PATH/TO/EXERCISES/02456-deep-learning-with-PyTorch:/work -it --rm -p 8888:8888 munkai/pytorch:cpu ./jupyter_run.sh```
 1. Go to your browser, and type in `http://localhost:8888`.
 It will ask for a password (token) that you can copy from your terminal.